ahmer09/Machine_Learning/README.md

 EndtoEnd : Provides a good view of a Machine Learning Project looks like.
 It introduces to some tools and libraries that can be used to train a great system.

+Classification : Running Random Forest model to predict MNIST dataset from sckit-learn package.
+The notebook provides insights to creating clasfication model and evaluating their accuracy.

+airbnb : The notebook introduces key concepts related to data analysis of Airbnb(Amsterdam) data listings provided by Kaggle Compitetions.

+ChurnEngine : Prediction model to churn the possibility of exit of Bank Customers.
+The data was provided by Kaggle (https://www.kaggle.com/adammaus/predicting-churn-for-bank-customers)